Skip to main content

 celestia-app is the software that allows you to run validator nodes and also provide RPC endpoints.

-celestia-app covers the Consensus layer, while celestia-node covers the Data Availability layer.
+celestia-app covers the consensus layer, while celestia-node covers the DA layer.

 Getting started

-As covered in the previous section, Celestia offers two different test networks, Arabica and Mocha.
+As covered in the previous section, Celestia offers two different test networks, Arabica devnet and Mocha testnet.

 If you are planning to run a light node, it is recommended to use Arabica, which you will find options to connecting to in the later sections.